 All skill levels welcome

 Certificate: 9 hours, Category A; fulfills Core letterpress/printing requirement

-$90 for BIPOC participants (10% discount for MCBA members)
+$135 for BIPOC/Financial scholarship participants (10% discount for MCBA members)